-Report on line 21b gross capital gains reported on Schedule D (Form 1120S), Capital Gains and Losses and Built-In Gains, excluding capital gains from pass-through entities, which must be reported on Part II, lines 7, 8, or 9, as applicable.
+Report on line 21b gross capital gains reported on Schedule D (Form 1120S), Capital Gains and Losses and Built-in Gains, excluding capital gains from pass-through entities, which must be reported on Part II, lines 7, 8, or 9, as applicable.

 Line 21c.
-Gross Capital Losses From Schedule D, Excluding Amounts From Pass-Through Entities, Abandonment Losses, and Worthless Stock Losses

-Report on line 21c gross capital losses reported on Schedule D (Form 1120S), excluding capital losses from (a) pass-through entities, which must be reported on Part II, lines 7, 8, or 9, as applicable; (b) abandonment losses, which must be reported on Part II, line 21e; and (c) worthless stock losses, which must be reported on Part II, line 21f.
+Gross Capital Losses From Schedule D, Excluding Amounts From Pass-Through Entities, Abandonment Losses, and Worthless Stock Losses excluding capital losses from (a) pass-through entities, which must be reported on Part II, lines 7, 8, or 9, as applicable; (b) abandonment losses, which must be reported on Part II, line 21e; and (c) worthless stock losses, which must be reported on Part II, line 21f.